nicklockwood/layout/README.md

     <UILabel font="helvetica body bold 120%"/>

-`UIFont` constants or variables can also be used via inline expressions, so, for example, to use a `UIFont` constant called "themeFont", but override its size and weight, you could write:
+`UIFont` constants or variables can also be used via inline expressions.
+To use a `UIFont` constant called "themeFont", but override its size and weight, you could write:

 	<UILabel font="{themeFont} 25 bold"/>

 ## Attributed Strings